-- If your dosage and/or quantity changes for a prescription, the cost may change.
-For example, if your doctor increases the quantity from one pill a day to three, you may pay more.
+- If your dosage and quantity changes for a prescription, the cost may change.
+For example, if your doctor or other prescriber increases the quantity from one pill a day to three, you may pay more.

 - There are times when the manufacturer increases the cost of a drug.
 If you are paying a percentage of that cost, then when the cost increases, both you and your plan will be paying more for the drug.

-2. Initial coverage stage.
-Once you meet your deductible, you'll pay a portion of the cost of your drugs, and your plan will pay the rest.
-Once your total out-of-pocket drug costs reach $3,700 for the year, you move into the next stage.
+2. Initial Coverage stage.
+Once you meet your deductible, you’ll pay a portion of the cost of your drugs and your plan will pay the rest.
+Once your total drug spend (what you pay and what the plan pays) reach $3,750 (in 2018) for the year, you move into the next stage.

-3. Coverage gap.
+3. Coverage Gap stage.
 During this stage, your plan generally covers a lower percentage of the cost of your drugs than in the Initial Coverage stage.
-You pay 51% of the cost of generic drugs, and 40% of the cost of brand name drugs in 2017.
+You pay 44% of the cost of generic drugs, and 35% of the cost of brand name drugs in 2018.

-4. Catastrophic coverage.
-Once your out-of-pocket costs for covered drugs reach $4,950 in 2017, you will be in the catastrophic coverage stage.
+4. Catastrophic Coverage stage.
+Once your out-of-pocket costs for covered drugs reach $5,000 in 2018, you will be in the Catastrophic Coverage stage.
 Then you will pay either a 5% coinsurance on the cost of covered drugs or a copay of $3.30 for covered generic drugs and $8.25 for covered brand name drugs, whichever is greater.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.